 Apps are how developers access your API products.
 When a developer registers an app, they select the API products to associate with the app, and Apigee generates an API key for the app.
 By default, a single key provides access to all API products associated with the app.
 When the app makes a request, Apigee first verifies that the API key is valid and fails the request if not.

 To learn how to create apps, see Register apps and manage API keys

 Developers build the apps that access your APIs.
 However, a developer must first be registered in your organization before they can register an app.

-To learn how to register developers, see Adding developers to your organization.
+To learn how to register developers, see Managing app developers.

 Help or comments?